DavidAllX/eleventy-base-blog/content/blog/building-mount-purpose.md

 In that liminal space, surrounded by old growth forest, I felt something shift.
 Not a return to the first mountain, but the first glimpse of a second one.
 Higher.
 Different.
 Built not on achievement but on alignment.

-I called it Mount Ethos.
+I first called it Mount Ethos.
 A metaphor.
 The mountain of principle.
 The inward climb to a much taller peak.
+It was a feeling -- my feeling of purpose -- not a brand.

 ## The DC Look Back